-Three-year old Adam hits his sister or his parents when he's frustrated.
-Julie and Christian, his parents, tell me that they do not tolerate this behaviour and put Adam in a time-out.
+Three-year-old Adam hits his sister or his parents when he's frustrated.
+Julie and Christian, his parents, tell me that they do not tolerate this behavior and put Adam in a time-out.
 They wonder if they are reacting properly by punishing him this way.

-Five-year old Lily loves to pick out her clothes, but they're not always to her parents' taste.
-To Lily, the more vibrant the colours, the better it is!
-For example, she wants to go to daycare with different coloured socks.
+Five-year-old Lily loves to pick out her clothes, but they're not always to her parents' taste.
+To Lily, the more vibrant the colors, the better it is!
+For example, she wants to go to daycare with different colored socks.
 Her mother Lucy doesn't want to let her leave the house dressed like that.
 Frustrated, Lily throws a fit and her mother sends her to her room.
 Lucy and her spouse are wondering how to act in this kind of situation.

 Many parents tell me: “I don’t know when to let go and when to react.
 I feel too permissive”.
 Others say: “I feel like I’m always on his back.
 When should we intervene and when should we let it slide?”